Genomicper/SoHPC21/Tasks.md

 * Re-write in in C/C++ and embed the code in R. Potential issues with paaralellisationin C/C++ are:
    1. problems with 'core count' software grabs.
 I'm sure there is a proper way of saying this (autodetect vs determine cores to to be used).
    2. setting random seed in a comparable way to R to make results comparable in the analysis (nothing to do with making R and C the same)
 * Extra: visualisation, try to visualise pathways.
-Maybe of interest for student interested in biology.
+Maybe of interest for student interested in Biology.